Country Value Sweet Genovase Basil Seeds

 Seed can be harvested from your basil and saved for next season, or bought in packets.
 Either sow in the garden into suitably prepared soil, or spread in a seedling tray filled with seed-raising mix and keep warm and moist.
 If sowing in trays, pick the strongest seedlings and plant out in batches a week apart to extend harvest time.

-How to start a herb garden: expand your culinary options with full range of herbs.
+How to design a herb garden: expand your culinary options with full range of herbs.

 Fruiting figs: one of the most succulent treats from the Mediterranean garden.

-Rosemary: hardy and easy to grow rosemary is an indispensible herb, and a great-looking garden plant.
+Rosemary: hardy and easy to grow rosemary is an indispensable herb, and a great-looking garden plant.

 Coriander: this herb has a unique aroma and flavour, making it an edible garden essential.